Measurement system analysis (MSA) uses scientific tools to determine the amount of variation contributed by the

 This module provides additional insight in measurement systems analysis.
 This is critical component of the MEASURE process that is often overlooked or skipped and could lead to incorrect conclusions and rework in the later stages of the DMAIC journey.

-Click here to purchase the MSA module and view other topics available to download.
+Click here to purchase the MSA module along with all other topics commonly found within a Green and Black Belt program.

 Analysis of Variance is another technique to analyze sources of variation of measurement error (and for any sources of variation - hence the name).

-With statistical software, the method has the advantage over the "average and range" technique since it provides more information, such as interactions between the parts being measured and appraisers.
+With statistical software, this method has the advantage over the "average and range" technique since it provides more information, such as interactions between the parts being measured and appraisers.

 The variation can be distinguished between four categories: